isaacdarcilla/isaacdarcilla/README.md

 -  🌎 Web with React and Next.js
 -  📱 Mobile with React Native
 -  📡 API with Node.js and Laravel
--  🛠️ Typescript, PHP
+-  🛠️ Typescript, PHP, Python
--  📖 Learning more about Remix, Hugo and Go
+-  📖 Learning more about Remix and Go

 #### 💬 Find me elsewhere